 Dr. Chase McLaurin is a certified teacher, principal, and superintendent in Texas and Louisiana.Hehas served as an elementary Two-Way Dual Language Spanish Immersion Principal, Early College High School Principal, District Executive Director, and educational leadership consultant.
 In addition to leading the LFNO school network, he mentors new principals and serves as an adjunct professor at Teachers College, Columbia University.
 Dr. Chase McLaurin earned his Bachelor of Arts degrees in History and Secondary Education from Louisiana State University, Master of Education in Educational Leadership from the University of St. Thomas, and a Doctorate in PK-12 Educational Leadership from the Annette Caldwell Simmons School of Education and Human Development at Southern Methodist University.

-Danielle Dufauchard was named Chief Operations Officer for the Lycée Français de la Nouvelle-Orléans District in July 2022.
-Prior to her appointment, Dufauchard was the Principal of our Lower Elementary (Patton Campus) and served as the Interim Chief Executive Officer for the District.
+Danielle Dufauchard was named Deputy Superintendent for the Lycée Français de la Nouvelle-Orléans District in July 2023.
+Prior to her appointment, Dufauchard was the Chief Operations Officer, Principal of our Lower Elementary (Patton Campus) and served as the Interim Chief Executive Officer for the District.

 Dufauchard's career includes working in education in secondary and postsecondary environments, the nonprofit sector, the healthcare industry, and corporate engineering corporations.
 She earned her B.S. in Electrical Engineering and an M.B.A. with a Finance Concentration from the University of New Orleans, Louisiana.
 Throughout her career, she has been a leader in her workplace and an example of positivity and professionalism.